 The stakeholders of your company are all the organisations and individuals who will be most likely to be affected by the company’s activities.
 They are also capable of having an influence on your company.

 When you perform an analysis of the company’s reputation, you will be able to know where the company is in terms of its image and how your audiences perceive the brand.
 By being aware of this, you will be in a better position to communicate – from the topics you choose to the tone that you will be using.

 Continuously monitoring the brand’s reputation is even more important today.
 It’s because information spreads so fast, and the smallest error can damage the company’s reputation.
 One such example is Monoprix.

 It wasn’t too long ago that Monoprix became the subject of a huge controversy.
 There was an incident involving a blind young man who was accompanied by his guide dog.
 This man wanted to shop in one of the brand’s stores.
 But he was not able to do so because the store manager reasoned that animals could not enter the store.

 A discussion soon follows, and the manager calls security to forcefully expel the blind young man and his guide dog out of the store.
 Such an incident happened in just one of the many stores of the brand.
 If it happened fifty years ago, the local press might have reported about it, and the reputation of the brand won’t suffer too much.

 However, since it happened in our time where the whole incident was filmed and posted on Facebook, you can guess what happened next.
 The video got over six million views, and the national press was all over the story.
 The store chain received so many hate messages on each of its publications.

 Today, the internet has given anyone with a smartphone and a wifi connection a voice and an avenue to air their opinions.
 That’s why businesses should always be aware of their reputation because the tiniest mistake can ruin the brand.
-There are seven areas which you can check when you’re assessing the brand’s reputation:
+There are seven areas that you can check when you’re assessing the brand’s reputation: